Colleges by Location

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-There were 611 students who acquired need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 858.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $16,911,637, and state $108,798.
+611 students secured some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 858.
+The amount of federal need-based scholarships/grants awarded to the students at this institution reached $16,911,637, and state $108,798.

 Non-Need Based